Details on Advanced Practitioners, their focus areas, application pathways and more

 On being recognised, Advanced Practitioners are given unique privileges, including a formal professional title like: “Advanced Paediatric Osteopath”, Advanced Exercise Rehabilitative Osteopath, or “Advanced Pain Management Osteopath”.

-As a patient or consumer, you get all the benefits of a well-trained osteopath plus additional skills in a focus area.
+As a patient/client, you get the benefit of a well- trained osteopath plus a professional with enhanced clinical skills.

 Completed a range of quality education in their focus area.
 Advanced Practitioners show they have been educated in clinical topics supporting good health outcomes in the focus area